How many cold outreach emails have you received this month?

 It’s as if everyone follows the same template.

-This approach just isn’t a reliable way to start a relationship or create interest in what you offer, especially with a cold email.
+This approach just isn’t a reliable way to start a relationship or create interest in what you offer, especially with cold emails.
 You also risk the recipient losing respect for your company.

-So, let’s go through a few quick tips for doing effective email outreach…
+So, for your cold email playbook, let’s go through a few quick tips for doing effective email outreach…